rgborges/short_links/README.md

 }
 ```

-Then the link is avalible via get:
+Then the link is available via get:
 ```
 GET http://localhost:3333/rocketseat
 ```